Interna1ta/local-stories-server/README.md

 * Signup
 * Login
 * Logout
-* Create a story
+* Write a tweet
-* See all the stories written before
+* See all the tweets written before
 * Follow/unfollow other users

 ## Technologies

 For the backend (this repository) I used Express generator, and some packages.

-For the frontend [Local-Stories-Client](https://github.com/Interna1ta/local-stories-client) I used Angular CLI as a project generator and SASS to style.
+For the frontend [Local-Stories-Client](https://github.com/Interna1ta/local-stories-client) I used Angular CLI as a project generator and [SASS](https://sass-lang.com/) to style.

 The local database was [MongoDB](https://docs.mongodb.com/), and [NodeJs](https://nodejs.org/en/) as a local server.
 And [Heroku](https://www.heroku.com/home) as a cloud platform for the deployment.